InseeFrLab/lockdown-maps-R/README.md

 [Dataviz Data, as published in April 2021](LINK): allows re-use by disseminating flows

 ### Cautionary note

 These two data sets are considered by Insee as **experimental**: the new data sources that constitute aggregated mobile phone data suffer a number of biases which were probably only partially adjusted.
 In addition, the second data set which feeds the dataviz is disseminated by rounded only at 100, to allow for re-use and aggregation such as these allowing to deploy the [visualisation](LINK).
 It is however recommended to interpret these numbers and aggregates made from them after rounding at 1,000 (as it is done for the visualisation).
 In addition, as not all couples of presence/residency `(d,r)` can be estimated (intermittent flows, not enough observations) and because there are irreductible rounding errors, the aggregates which were first published and estimated at a more aggregated level should stay the reference.

 ## Visualisation

 CBS [Statistics Netherlands](https://www.cbs.nl/en-gb) has built the visualisation tool.  @mtennekes

+## How to cite this work?

+Suarez Castillo, M. and M. Tennekes, "Population Movements at Spring 2020 Lockdown in France - Interactive Data Visualizations", Insee & CBS, 2021, https://github.com/InseeFrLab/lockdown-maps-R

 ## References